jasonmimick/opsmtools/README.md

 You need to have a version of Python installed in order to use mtools.
-Python 2.6.x and Python 2.7.x are currently supported.
+Python 2.6.x (you will need to install ``argparse``) and Python 2.7.x are currently supported.
 To check your Python version, run `python --version` on the command line.
 Python 3.x is currently not supported.

 ### opsmtools Installation